Research Projects and Collaborations

 5) Bioinformatics Analysis – biomarker data derived from the MSCP projects and those from the Career Development Program (CDP) and Research Development Program (RDP) will require sophisticated bioinformatics analysis.

 MSCP will be increasingly reliant on developing robust research information services to more effectively support the translation of innovation from the laboratory to the bedside and to utilize critical clinical and outcomes data in the clinic to guide discovery at the bench.
 Ms. Saul and Dr. Becich will co-direct this core.
 Both are also involved in the Biomedical Informatics Core of the Clinical and Translational Science Institute at the University of Pittsburgh as well as the Cancer Informatics Core of the Cancer Center Support Grant (CCSG).
-This additional level of integration with NIH Roadmap Initiatives and the NCI CCSG program is a key strength of the Informatics Core of the MSCP at UPCI.
-University of Pittsburgh and the University of Pittsburgh Cancer Institute (UPCI)
+This additional level of integration with NIH Roadmap Initiatives and the NCI CCSG program is a key strength of the Informatics Core of the MSCP at UPMC Hillman Cancer Center.

 Codirector of CTSI, Member of CTSA Steering Committee and Operations Committee, 38 funded CTSA sites

 CTSI's Biomedical Informatics Core seeks to integrate informatics in all phases of the research lifecycle by offering assistance in obtaining data, consulting about software solutions, and deploying novel tools that address the needs of those conducting clinical and translational studies.